 The most common reason for not hiring a wedding planner is because couples are on a tight budget, and planning a 'simple' ceremony and reception, and don't feel they can either afford one, or that they even need one.
-We'll admit it, we're not for everyone or every couple - the wedding planning process is only as complicated as you make it, and plenty of couples have memorable, and beautiful wedding without the help of a wedding planner.
+We'll admit it, we're not for everyone or every couple - the wedding planning process is only as complicated as you make it, and plenty of couples have memorable, and beautiful weddings without the help of a wedding planner.
 BUT wedding planners are pros at designing and executing a couple's perfect vision.
 If you're opting out of a wedding planner, remember these 10 things.

 1. S T A R T A N D S T A Y O R G A N I Z E D

 You'll be getting a lot of emails with or without a planner, but they will multiply exponentially when you're planning a wedding on your own.
 Being organized in your email from day one will really help and pay off when you're in the thick of planning.
 Organization is key to making sure nothing falls through the cracks.
 Keep a master list of tasks to get done throughout the planning process, contact information, and add dates and deadlines to your calendar.
 Many couples find that creating a separate email address for all wedding-related communication helps keep the planning emails separate from work and personal emails, making sure you never miss a beat.

 2. B O O K V E N D O R S E A R L Y